shiauck/CATANA/README.md

 (2) mRNA labels separate inclusion form from exclusion form.
     Inclusion form is labeled as A, while exclusion form is B.
+    In this case, the inclusion forms of SE under gene:ENSMUSG00000005364 are ENSMUST00000167925 and ENSMUST00000204659, while the
+    exclusion form is ENSMUST00000205004.
+In the 9th column, CATANA creates a unique "ID" in GFF3 for inclusion as "gene:ENSMUSG00000005364.SE.0.A".
+The "Parent" holds the
+    parental ID under this hierarchical structure, so here is "gene:ENSMUSG00000005364.SE.0" same as the "ID" in gene label.
+The "gid" stores the Ensembl gene ID.
+The "tid" is merged transcript IDs of the two inclusion forms as "transcript:ENSMUST00000167925,transcript:ENSMUST00000204659"
+    separated by comma symbol.

 ```
 chr6	SE	mRNA	106715619	106731931	.	-	.
 ID=gene:ENSMUSG00000005364.SE.0.A;Parent=gene:ENSMUSG00000005364.SE.0;gid=gene:ENSMUSG00000005364;tid=transcript:ENSMUST00000167925,transcript:ENSMUST00000204659
 ```

 (3) exon labels hold detailed genomic structure of exons,
-    same as normal GFF file did.
+    same as normal GFF3 file did.
 In addition, for separation of each exon, the exon ID is starting from "up" for upstream (5’ directional) shared exon, ordinal numbers for variable exons, and "dn" for downstream (3’ directional) shared exon.
+Because GFF3 requires gene structure been reported by genome coordination rather than 5' to 3' direction, In this case the first reported exon is the 3' exon, which has "ID" as "gene:ENSMUSG00000005364.SE.0.A.dn".
+The "Parent"
+    holds the parental mRNA lable ID as "gene:ENSMUSG00000005364.SE.0.A".
+    The "gid" holds the Ensembl gene ID.
+The "tid" stores the combination of the two inclusion forms transcript ID as "transcript:ENSMUST00000167925,transcript:ENSMUST00000204659".

 ```
 chr6	SE	exon	106715619	106715703	.	-	.
 ID=gene:ENSMUSG00000005364.SE.0.A.dn;Parent=gene:ENSMUSG00000005364.SE.0.A;gid=gene:ENSMUSG00000005364;tid=transcript:ENSMUST00000167925,transcript:ENSMUST00000204659